YoussefMahmod/Chat-System/README.md

 3. Add an endpoint for searching through messages of a specific chat.
 It should be able to partially match `messages’ bodies`.
 You must use `ElasticSearch` for this.

+4. The applications table should contain a column called chats_count that contains the number of chats for this application.
+Similarly, the chats table should contain a column called messages_count that contains the number of messages in this chat.
+These columns don’t have to be live.
+However, they shouldn’t be lagging more than 1 hour.

-4. Try to minimize the queries and `avoid writing directly to MySQL` while serving the requests(especially for the chats and messages creation endpoints).
+5. Try to minimize the queries and `avoid writing directly to MySQL` while serving the requests(especially for the chats and messages creation endpoints).
 You can use a queuing system to achieve that.
-5. optimize your tables by adding appropriate `indices`.
+6. optimize your tables by adding appropriate `indices`.

-6. Your app should be containerized.
+7. Your app should be containerized.
 We will only write `docker-compose up` to run the whole stack if it doesn’t work, the task fails.
-7. Write Specs.
+8. Write Specs.

 ## My Approach